sourcegraph/handbook/content/departments/marketing/content/editorial/editorial-process.md

 By suggesting Twitter copy we have a better chance of the post being promoted on the day of publishing.

 After publishing the blog post, there is a task for the editor to share the live URL in #social-media-action.
 This will alert Kristen that she can proceed with social promotion.

+### Working with external contributors

+We work with external writers and editors in a few different capacities:

+#### Freelance writers

+We engage freelance writers on an assignment basis.
+This could be a single blog post or a series.